stablekernel/aqueduct/_posts/2016-06-21-model-relationships-and-joins.md

 }
 ```

 Notice that we took the result of the question insert - which returns an instance of `Question` - and used it as the value of the `AnswerQuery`'s `question`.
 This will take the primary key value of the `question` and insert it into the foreign key column in the `Answer`.
 Now, it just so happens we have a full `Question` object that we just received from the database that we could set to that property.
-If we did, and instead had just the `index` of the `Question`, we'd have to do this instead:
+If we did, and instead had just the `index` of the `Question`, we'd do this instead:

 ```dart
 insertQuery = new AnswerQuery()